jinkim31/event_thread/README.md

 In the `App` class, it has a `ETimer` `mTimer` as a member and moves it to the same main thread in the constructor.
 The constructor adds a task to the timer using `ETimer::addTask()` which takes a unique task id, period, callback lambda that would be called every loop, and optional ttl(time to live) of the task.
-The first task of id 0 prints "timer callback" is 3 times with 1000 milliseconds interval between.
+The first task of id 0 prints "timer callback" is 3 times with the interval of 1000 milliseconds between.
 The second task of id 1 calls `EThread::stopMainThread()` which stops the main thread and finally terminates the program.
-`ETimer::start()` finally starts the timer execute the tasks.
+`ETimer::start()` finally starts the timer to start executing the tasks.

 > The lambda passed as `callback` parameter of `ETimer::addTask()` will run in the thread that the `ETimer` is moved to.
 > For thread safety, make sure to move the `EThread` to the same thread that the parent EObject(in this case `App`) is in.